 The District Court of Münster therefore refused to issue an injunction.

-Notwithstanding this, the respondent could not, in any event, find confirmation of the applicant’s statement of facts in the opinion of the domain owner. […] Moreover, if the facts had been clarified, the defendant could not have accepted or denied the fact of unlawful interference with the established and carried-on business or the fact of unlawful risk of credit without a more detailed legal examination.
+Notwithstanding this, the respondent could not, in any event, find confirmation of the applicant’s statement of facts in the opinion of the domain owner. […] Moreover, if the facts of the case had been clarified, the defendant would not have been able to affirm or deny the facts of an unlawful interference with the established and exercised commercial enterprise or the facts of an unlawful threat to credit without a more in-depth legal examination.

 A registrar is therefore not obliged to weigh up conflicting and/or unclear statements or even to check for the veracity.